OutbreakMod/Outbreak/README.md

 - Permadeath system (lose all your gear when dying, respawn starts a fresh character)
 - Clothes are randomised when respawning
 - Loot spawning in different buildings, different types of loot depending on which buildings
-- The mod is very optimised to deliver performance found in single-player Arma 3.
+- FPS optimised, high performance
 - Persistent object storage
 - Object spawns across the map
 - Basic crafting, wood shack, etc